darklang/fizzboom/README.md

 - `./run.sh` - runs the server
 - `PORT` - the port to use to connect to the server
 - `BROKEN` - if this file exists, skip the implementation in this directory

+Benchmarks implement a HTTP server connected to an interpreter which each implement a simple subset of the dark language.
+The function `HTTPClient::get` calls a URL and fetches the `data` key of the json it returns; the URL to pass to it is `http://localhost:1025/delay/1`.

+### Delay server

+The delay server is run via `node delay.js`.
+You can make a call to it as `delay/1` for it to wait 1s (pick any integer).

+The delay server is capable of handling about 900 req/s on my machine with minimal CPU overhead.

+## Results

 ## Code of Conduct